isubham/isubham/README.md

-### Welcome to my coding corner! 👩🏻‍💻
+### Welcome to my coding corner!
+🔟🔟🔟🔟🔟🔟🔟🔟🔟🔟🔟🔟🔟🔟

 I'm Subham - a Jharkhand-based Software Engineer.

 I'm currently working as a Senior Software enginner at Recro.

-Coding, music  are my main passions.
+Coding and music are my main passions.

 Coding Languages: Javascript (Node.js & React), Python and C#.